ByteBuildersLabs/ByteBeasts/README.md

 ## Acknowledgments

-This project is brought to life thanks to the Dojo Coding project's incubator community⛩️.
+This project is brought to life thanks to the Dojo Coding community⛩️.

 ## Creators 🌟